AdobeDocs/release-notes.en/current.md

 >[!NOTE]
 >
 >Adobe recommends visiting the [Experience Manager release updates and roadmap](https://experienceleague.adobe.com/docs/experience-manager-release-information/aem-release-updates/home.html) page to stay current on release information.

-### Product releases

-* **Adobe Experience Manager as a Cloud Service**

-    What is new on Experience Manager as a Cloud Service?

-  * **Experience Manager Sites as a Cloud Service**

-    * [A Progressive Web App (PWA) version of a site](https://experienceleague.adobe.com/docs/experience-manager-cloud-service/sites/authoring/features/enable-pwa.html) can now be enabled at the project level by way of simple configuration.
-    * Content Fragment Model Extensions - now possible to define multi-line text data types as multi-field lists.
-    * Content Fragment Editor UX Enhancements - nested child fragments now displayed in breadcrumb, and improved view of publish, save, and save&exit actions

-  * **Experience Manager Assets as a Cloud Service**

-    * Experience Manager extends the Connected Assets functionality to support use of Dynamic Media images in the supported core components.
-See [Use Connected Assets to share DAM assets in Experience Manager Sites](https://experienceleague.adobe.com/docs/experience-manager-cloud-service/assets/admin/use-assets-across-connected-assets-instances.html).
-    * Experience Manager administrators can schedule bulk asset ingestions at a specific date or time.
-Also, administrators can schedule recurring ingestions based on date and time.
-See [Asset bulk ingestor tool](https://experienceleague.adobe.com/docs/experience-manager-cloud-service/assets/manage/add-assets.html?lang=en#asset-bulk-ingestor) video.

-  * **Experience Manager Forms as a Cloud Service**

-    Experience Manager Forms have helped many organizations deliver great onboarding and enrollment experiences over the years.
-These experiences have helped organizations convert leads to sales, process captured customer data, deliver responsive experiences based on the audience profile, and much more.
-Now, Experience Manager Forms is available as a Cloud Service.

-    You can use [Experience Manager Forms as a Cloud Service](https://experienceleague.adobe.com/docs/experience-manager-forms-cloud-service/forms/home.html) to create digital forms, and connect forms to existing data sources.
-You can also integrate forms with Adobe Sign to add e-signatures to forms, and generate Document of Record (DoR) to archive submitted forms as PDF files.
-The service can convert your existing PDF forms to digital forms.
-In addition to standard AEM Forms features, the service offers several cloud-native capabilities like auto-scaling, zero downtime for upgrades, and cloud-native development environment.
-To learn about capabilities and features of Experience Manager Forms as a Cloud Service, [read the blog post "Experience Manager Forms as a Cloud Service"](https://blog.adobe.com/en/publish/2021/03/11/experience-manager-forms-as-a-cloud-service.html).

-    Reach out to your Adobe representative for a demo or to sign up for the service.

-  * **Experience Manager Commerce as a Cloud Service**

-    * Support for Magento 2.4.2.
-    * Product detail component can now be used and configured on any content page.
-    * Released CIF Venia Reference Site - 2021.03.25 that includes the latest CIF Core Components version 1.9.0.
-See [CIF Venia Reference Site - 2021.03.25](https://github.com/adobe/aem-cif-guides-venia/releases/tag/venia-2021.03.25) for more details.
-    * Released CIF Core Components 1.9.0.
-See [CIF Core Components 1.9.0](https://github.com/adobe/aem-core-cif-components/releases/tag/core-cif-components-reactor-1.9.0) for more details.

-  * **Cloud Manager**

-    * User interface updates to the Add and Edit Program workflows to make it more intuitive.
-    * A user with requisite permissions can now submit the commerce end point via the UI.
-    * Environment variables can now be scoped to a specific service, either author or publish.
-Requires Experience Manager `2021.03.5104.20210328T185548Z` or higher.
-    * The **[!UICONTROL Manage Git]** button is displayed on the Pipelines card even when no pipelines have been configured.
-    * The version of the Experience Manager project archetype used by Cloud Manager has been updated to version 27.
-    * Projects in the Adobe I/O Developer Console created by Cloud Manager can no longer be unintentionally edited or deleted.
-    * When a user adds an environment, they are informed that after an environment is created it cannot be moved to a different region.
-    * Environment variables can now be scoped to a specific service, either author or publish.
-Requires Experience Manager `2021.03.5104.20210328T185548Z` or higher.
-    * The error message when starting a pipeline when an environment was deleted has been clarified.
-    * OSGi bundles provided by Eclipse projects are now excluded from rule `CQBP-84--dependencies`.

-### **Community**

-* **Adobe Developers Live 2021 | Complete Session list**

-    [Here](https://experienceleaguecommunities.adobe.com/t5/adobe-experience-manager/adobe-developers-live-2021-complete-session-list/m-p/394595#M27875) is an aggregated list of all the Experience Manager sessions occurring at **Adobe Developers Live**.

-* **Adobe Summit 2021 | Complete Experience Manager Session list**

-    [Here](https://experienceleaguecommunities.adobe.com/t5/adobe-experience-manager/adobe-summit-2021-complete-aem-session-list/td-p/398344) is an aggregated list of all the Experience Manager sessions occurring at **Adobe Summit 2021**.

 ### Experience Manager release information